zippoobbiz/zippoobbiz.github.io/source/_posts/BigQuery.md

 Discount on old data.
 Storage cost is about the same as the cost of GCS, get the sam discount as well (after 90 days)

+can limit the usage on the project or the user

+#### reduce cost
+* Use preview options
+* Use Query validator before you run your query
+* Avoiding select * statement
+* Hard limit the capacity allowed to be processed on projects and users

 ### Partition
 Up to 2,500 partitions
 Daily limits: 2,000 partition updates per table per day Rate limit: 50 partition updates every 10 seconds

 pseudo column _PARTITIONTIME
+user can use pseudo column, but cannot see it

 ### wildcard
+union join all similar named tables within the dataset tables must have the same structure
+_TABLE_SUFFIX in where clause

+### Authorized Views:
+Create views, add account to the view, add authorized view from the source table

 ### Questions: